dptools/process_offsite_audio/README.md

 <details>
 	<summary>There are also some details that need to be verified on our end still in order to make some final decisions about the code:</summary>

+* Confirm exactly what the SOP is for videos!
+How many faces should be in frame?
 * Need to review redaction guidelines with TranscribeMe and ensure they are not being over the top aggressive with redaction (but also careful not to miss anything that is obvious PII)
 * It turns out we are only receiving turn-level timestamps and they likely won't be of higher resolution (although it is less useful with turns anyway).
 So we should be more careful overall going forward to make sure eveyrone is on the same page about all expectations and the protocol for when mistakes happen, before moving into production
 * Also still waiting on TranscribeMe to answer about the verbatim transcription conventions in other languages.
 Need to confirm what will be different (at the very least I would expect markings like "inaudible" to be different)